jamescherti/outline-indent.el/README.md

 ### Adjusting the shift width

-You can adjust the `outline-indent-shift-width` according to your preferences.
+You can adjust the `outline-indent-shift-width` and `outline-indent-default-offset` according to your preferences.
 While the default value of 1 is adequate for most modes, setting the appropriate value ensures that the promote and demote functions correctly adjust the indentation of blocks.
 For example:
 ``` emacs-lisp
 ;; Python
 (dolist (hook '(python-mode python-ts-mode-hook))